mwpenny/portal64-still-alive/documentation/levels/level_objects/switch.md

 A tick-tock sound will be played while the signal is being emitted.

-Pressing the switch again before the timeout has elapsed will not reset the timer.
+Pressing the switch again before the timeout has elapsed will reset the timer.